dheshalj/arizona/index.md

   //   browser only: 'blob'
   responseType: 'json', // default

-  // `responseEncoding` indicates encoding to use for decoding responses (Node.js only)
+  // `responseEncoding` indicates encoding to use for decoding responses
   // Note: Ignored for `responseType` of 'stream' or client-side requests
   responseEncoding: 'utf8', // default